-High blood pressure (hypertension as it is known medically) is thought to affect 1 in 3 adult Australians with this figure increases with age, reaching a peak of over 40% in adults 75 or older (Australian Bureau of Statistics 2018).
+High blood pressure (aka hypertension in medical circles) is thought to affect 1 in 3 adult Australians with this figure increasing with age.
+It reaches a peak of over 40% in adults 75 or older (Australian Bureau of Statistics 2018).

 Blood pressure refers to the pressure your blood exerts on your arteries (a bit like water through a hose).
 You get two numbers in your blood pressure reading.
-The first (known as systolic) refers to the pressure when your heart is pumping and the second (known as diastolic) is the pressure when your heart is between pumps i.e. relaxed.
+The first (known as systolic) refers to the pressure when your heart is pumping.
+The second (known as diastolic) is the pressure when your heart is between pumps i.e. relaxed.

 Do you know your blood pressure numbers?
 Have they changed in the last decade?

-Lifestyle factors which increase your risk of high blood pressure include:
+The lifestyle factors that increase your risk of high blood pressure

 - being above your healthy weight